 Canadian Relevance

 No direct Canadian connection identified.
-Necrotizing soft-tissue infection is not a listed OHIP-covered HBOT indication, though it is recognized by Undersea and Hyperbaric Medical Society guidelines.
+Necrotizing soft-tissue infection is not a listed OHIP-covered HBOT indication, though it is recognised by Undersea and Hyperbaric Medical Society guidelines.

 Study Limitations